 Classy Cravat: Very popular in the Gothic, Classic and Aristocrat scenes.

-Cleavage Window: A common element in some more mature designs such as in Classic, Gothic and Hime, though it is usually nothing more than decolletage in adhering to Lolita's standards of modesty.
+Cleavage Window: A common element in some more mature designs such as in Classic, Gothic and Hime, though it is usually not cleavage but actually decolletage in adhering to Lolita's standards of modesty.
 More common in Ero Lolita outfits, for obvious reasons.

 Coat Cape: Sometimes seen in Boystyle, especially designs with more Punk or costume-y influences